Generic Name: propafenone (proe PAF e none)

-FDA pregnancy category C. It is not known whether propafenone will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether propafenone will harm an unborn baby.
+Tell your doctor if you are pregnant.

-This medication may affect fertility (ability to have children) in men.
+This medicine may affect fertility (ability to have children) in men.
 Talk with your doctor if you have concerns about this risk.

 Propafenone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.